Henri Mouhot: Early life

-He traveled throughout Europe with his brother Charles, studying photographic techniques developed by Louis Daguerre.
-In 1856, he began devoting himself to the study of Natural Science.
-Upon reading "The Kingdom and People of Siam" by Sir John Bowring in 1857, Mouhot decided to travel to Indochina to conduct a series of botanical expeditions for the collection of new zoological specimens.
+Mouhot traveled throughout Europe with his brother Charles, studying photographic techniques developed by Louis Daguerre.
+In 1856, he began devoting himself to the study of natural science.
+Upon reading The Kingdom and People of Siam by Sir John Bowring in 1857, Mouhot decided to travel to Indochina to conduct a series of botanical expeditions for the collection of new zoological specimens.
 His initial requests for grants and passage were rejected by French companies and the government of Napoleon III.
 The Royal Geographical Society and the Zoological Society of London lent him their support, and he set sail for Bangkok, via Singapore.

 Expeditions

 From his base in Bangkok in 1858, Mouhot made four journeys into the interior of Siam, Cambodia and Laos.
 Over a period of three years before he died, he endured extreme hardships and fended off wild animals, to explore some previously uncharted jungle territory.

 On his first expedition, he visited Ayutthaya, the former capital of Siam (already charted territory), and gathered an extensive collection of insects, as well as terrestrial and river shells, and sent them on to England.

-In January 1860, at the end of his second and longest journey, he reached Angkor (already charted territory) — an area spread over more than 400 km²., consisting of many sites of ancient terraces, pools, moated cities, palaces and temples, the most famous of which is Angkor Wat.
+In January 1860, at the end of his second and longest journey, he reached Angkor (already charted territory) — an area spread over more than 400 km2., consisting of many sites of ancient terraces, pools, moated cities, palaces and temples, the most famous of which is Angkor Wat.
 He recorded this visit in his travel journals, which included three weeks of detailed observations.
 These journals and illustrations were later incorporated into Voyage dans les royaumes de Siam, de Cambodge, de Laos which were published posthumously.